quicken/filefocus/README.md

 - Delete a "focus group" with the trash icon.
 Your files and folders will not be touched.
 - Add a file or folder to a focus group from the File Explorer Context Menu.
 - Files can also be added to a focus group from the editor context menu.
-- "ctrl + shit + 8" will add the file in the active editor to a focus group.
+- "ctrl + shift + 8" will add the file in the active editor to a focus group.

 ![Feature add to Focus Group](https://github.com/quicken/filefocus/blob/master/resources/file-focus_demo.gif?raw=true)